mahdicanfixit/mahdicanfixit/README.md

 IT Enthusiast from Saudi Arabia | Google IT Support Professional Certificate Holder | Aspiring Cybersecurity Professional 🔒

-Always had a passion for computers—especially **building PCs**, hardware/software troubleshooting, and PC optimization/tweaking.
-Now diving deeper into cybersecurity!
+Always had a passion for computers. especially **building PCs**, hardware/software troubleshooting, and PC optimization/tweaking. and now diving deeper into cybersecurity

 ### 🛠️ Skills & Interests
 - IT Fundamentals (Hardware, OS, Troubleshooting, Customer Support)